Comping Real Estate – House Comps – How Do I Comp A House?

 Does square footage matter when comping a property?
-Yes – The square footage of the property is typically the next most important factor.
+Yes – The property’s square footage is typically the next most important factor.

-In most home sales, the listing price is determined by taking the price per square foot of similar-sized comparable homes in the area as mentioned above and multiplying that number by the subject property’s square footage.
+In most home sales, the listing price ( via a real estate agent) is determined by taking the price per square foot of similar-sized comparable homes in the area mentioned above and multiplying that number by the subject property’s square footage.

 For example, let’s say a house in Charlotte NC is 1800ft.

-The price per foot of the most similar three comparable sales would then be multiplied by 1800 (1800*150 = 270,000) to arrive at the estimated value, considering the notes from above in location.
+The price per square feet of the most similar three comparable sales would then be multiplied by 1800 (1800*150 = 270,000) to arrive at the estimated value, considering the notes from above in location.

 Location & Average Home Size

-Every location has an average home size, and the average price per foot of value settles around that home size.
+To find real estate comps – Every location and zip code has an average home size, and the average price per foot of value settles around that home size.
 A small house in a neighborhood of large homes will sell for more per square foot than the average house is selling for.

-The small home is the lowest entry-level into the desired location, and most buyers want to be in the most desirable location, driving up the price on the smaller home.
+The small home is the lowest entry-level in the desired location, and most buyers want to be in the most desirable location, driving up the price of the smaller home.

 In contrast, the most prominent house in a neighborhood will sell for a lower cost per foot than the average home in the neighborhood.

-Buyers usually don’t want to pay top market in a lesser neighborhood when they could spend that same amount for less house in a better neighborhood, driving the price per foot down on the large house.
+Buyers usually don’t want to pay top market in a lesser neighborhood when they could spend that same amount for fewer houses in a better neighborhood, driving the price per foot down on the large house.

 The size of multi-level homes can play a role in value.
 In most single-family neighborhoods, buyers find it undesirable to have a two-story house below a specific size.
-If a house is two stories and less than 1500ft, it can be challenging to sell.
+It can be challenging to sell if a house is two stories and less than 1500ft.
 The house feels small and cramped, with 900ft downstairs and 600ft upstairs compared to a single-story house of 1500ft.